Knitting: Hand knitting process

+Machine knitting

+Knitting can also be performed by machines.
+The first knitting machine, known as the stocking frame, was invented in England in 1589.
+Modern knitting machines, both domestic and industrial, are either flat-bed or circular.
+Flat-bed knitting machines knit back and forth, producing a flat piece of fabric.
+Flat-bed machines can produce uniform-width fabric which can be cut and sewn into garments, or they can produce shaped pieces which can be seamed to make garments without cutting.
+The latter is known as full-fashioned knitting.
+Circular knitting machines knit in a continuous circle, producing a tubular piece of fabric.
+Similarly to knitted fabrics manufactured on flat-bed machines, a tube of uniform-width fabric may be cut along one side to produce flat fabric which can be cut and sewn into garments.
+Fabric produced in this way can be cheaper than fabric produced on a flat-bed machine, as circular machines can operate at higher speed.
+Circular knitting machines can also be used to create shaped, finished articles, such as socks.

 Materials

 Yarn

 Yarn for hand-knitting is usually sold as balls or skeins (hanks), and it may also be wound on spools or cones.
 Skeins and balls are generally sold with a yarn-band, a label that describes the yarn's weight, length, dye lot, fiber content, washing instructions, suggested needle size, likely gauge/tension, etc. It is common practice to save the yarn band for future reference, especially if additional skeins must be purchased.
 Knitters generally ensure that the yarn for a project comes from a single dye lot.
 The dye lot specifies a group of skeins that were dyed together and thus have precisely the same color; skeins from different dye-lots, even if very similar in color, are usually slightly different and may produce a visible horizontal stripe when knitted together.
 If a knitter buys insufficient yarn of a single dye lot to complete a project, additional skeins of the same dye lot can sometimes be obtained from other yarn stores or online.
 Otherwise, knitters can alternate skeins every few rows to help the dye lots blend together easier.